 This is where personalized medicine comes in, and what Parsley offers each woman who is ready for pregnancy.
 “We can do more investigation to find out what’s going on in your body that’s unique to you,” says Dr. Wei.
 Parsley considers the lifestyle issues that may be at the root of the problem.
 “Nutrition, relaxation, movement, and sleep are all fundamentals that are important to work on all the time,” she says.

 Being “super healthy” should help with fertility, right?
-In actuality, it can backfire: A commitment to the gym and eating clean can turn harmful when taken to the extreme.
-And it can be difficult to recognize this in yourself, especially if you’re praised for the behavior.
-“Unfortunately, it’s common to think that you’re taking great care of yourself by society’s standard, but it can still be taxing to the system,” Bufalino says.
-One sign is that your periods are irregular (or entirely unpredictable) or you’ve lost your period altogether.
+In actuality, it can backfire: a commitment to the gym and eating clean can turn harmful when taken to the extreme.
+It can be difficult to recognize this in yourself, especially if you’re praised for the behavior.
+“Unfortunately, it’s common to think that you’re taking great care of yourself by society’s standards, but it can still be taxing to the system,” Bufalino says.
+One sign is that your periods are irregular (or entirely unpredictable), or that you’ve lost your period altogether.

-When it comes to exercise, “overexercise” can mean too much exercise or exercise that’s too intense for your body.
+"Overexercise” can mean too much exercise, or exercise that’s too intense for your body.
 “We think of workouts as being stress relieving, but they can raise cortisol levels if too intense.
-And raising cortisol in an unhealthy way will steal from other hormones that you need for a healthy cycle,” she says.
-If you have too strict a commitment to being healthy and you notice that your periods are irregular or absent, try to slow down with more walks and light yoga.
+And raising cortisol in an unhealthy way will steal from other hormones that you need for a healthy cycle,” Bufalino says.
+If you have too strict a commitment to "being healthy" and you notice that your periods are irregular or absent, try to slow down with more walks and light yoga.

 Loosening up your diet and giving yourself permission to eat more and stress less about having a perfect plate can also help.
-These eating habits aren’t cured overnight, but you can take steps forward by seeking the help of a health coach for guidance on adopting gentle nutrition practices .
+These eating habits aren’t cured overnight, but you can take steps forward by seeking the help of a health coach for guidance on adopting healthier nutrition practices .